Creta5164/fmod-rmmv/README.md

   Acceptable value is `true` for yes, `false` for no, and default is `false`.

 - `immediateStop` : (Optional) Determines how the FMOD stops previously playing music.
+  If not set immediate stop, the event will be stopped gradually as the behavior defined for the Event in FMOD Studio.
   Acceptable value is `true` for yes, `false` for no, and default is `false`.

 **Example**